web

 RRC 232 Decline – The card type is not accepted in the merchant's processor configuration.

-Contact Client Services for correction.
+If recurring, contact Client Services for correction.

 RRC 240 Decline – Card type sent is invalid or does not match the card number.